ngageoint/mage-server/public/README.md

 ### Installing dependencies

 MAGE dependencies are managed using [Bower](http://bower.io/).
-Although the package.json file has a postinstall section that will install all bower dependencies when you run npm install at the root of the MAGE project, you can also install bower dependencies seperatly.
+Although the package.json file has a postinstall section that will install all bower dependencies when you run npm install at the root of the MAGE project, you can also install bower dependencies separately.

 To install bower dependencies run:
 ```bash